tenox7/WinTown/README.md

 ![Micropolis NT](micropolisnt.png)

 A port of the classic [Micropolis](https://github.com/SimHacker/micropolis) (aka SimCity) game to Windows (Win32) using GDI graphics.
-The primary objective is to make the game playable on NT RISC machines like Alpha AXP, MIPS, PPC and ARM.
+The primary goal is to make the game playable on NT RISC machines like Alpha AXP, MIPS, PPC and ARM.

 --------------

-This game is not fully working yet.
+WIP: This game is not fully working yet.

 There are major features missing, see [TODO](TODO.md) for details.
-Work is in progress.

 PRs welcome!

 Special thanks to Neozeed and Roytam for major fixes!